at the DeWitt Wallace Decorative Arts Museum

 Richard Newsham’s Fire Engine explores fire and fire fighting in the 18th century with the display of an original fire engine built in the mid-18th century.
 Williamsburg, described as "our Wooden city" in 1721, remained relatively safe until 1747 when the Capitol burned.
 The new Capitol was threatened in 1754.
-Wisely, the colony decided to invest in a proper fire engine, and the next month the Council directed "That the Receiver General send to London for a Fire Engine and Four Dozen of Leatheren Buckets for the use of the Capitol” Initially granted a patent on December 26, 1721, Richard Newsham’s “new water engine for quenching and extinguishing fires” became the clear choice for anyone in England or America who was serious about combating the flames.
+Wisely, the colony decided to invest in a proper fire engine, and the next month the Council directed "That the Receiver General send to London for a Fire Engine and Four Dozen of Leatheren Buckets for the use of the Capitol."
+Initially granted a patent on December 26, 1721, Richard Newsham’s “new water engine for quenching and extinguishing fires” became the clear choice for anyone in England or America who was serious about combating the flames.
 So effective were Newsham’s engines that some were used for more than a century.
 The original engine is on view for the first time.
-This exhibition was made possible by a grant from the Ambrose and Ida Frederickson Foundation.
-Ongoing exhibition.

 Rebuilding Charlton’s Coffeehouse

 Colonial Williamsburg’s reconstruction of Charlton’s Coffeehouse is the first ground-up reconstruction along Duke of Gloucester Street in several decades.
 It involved the work of every department and trade in the Foundation.
 The exhibition explores how such a building could be so accurately constructed and furnished when seemingly very little was left of the original structure.
 It will use archaeological, architectural, archival, decorative arts and trades components to show visitors the process of rebuilding the history, structure, and interiors of the coffeehouse.
-Through video, graphics, original objects, and touchable reproductions, visitors will learn firsthand what it took to bring the project to completion.
-Ongoing exhibition.
+Through video, graphics, original objects, and touchable reproductions, visitors learn firsthand what it took to bring the project to completion.

 American Furniture: From Virginia to Vermont

 This exhibition in the Elizabeth Ridgely and Miodrag Blagojevich Gallery highlights pieces from three regions: Eastern Virginia, Pennsylvania, and New England.
 While early furniture forms and styles from these areas were similar from the late 17th through the early 19th centuries, the interpretation and the popularity of designs varied due to differences in local economies, trade settlement patterns, and the religious and cultural backgrounds of the inhabitants.
-A section on painted furniture further demonstrates regional styles and decorative influences.
-Through January 1, 2014.

 Lock, Stock, and Barrel

 This exhibition is an outstanding display of military and civilian weapons exploring muzzle-loading firearms, ignition systems, and the evolution of the standing British infantry musket before 1800.
-Ongoing exhibit.

 Revolution in Taste

 This exhibition dazzles with rich and colorful choices in table and tea wares available to 18th-century British and American consumers.
-Expanding world trade and strengthening industry put a teapot on every table -- until tea became a symbol of protest in the American Revolution.
-Ongoing exhibit.
+Expanding world trade and strengthening industry put a teapot on every table — until tea became a symbol of protest in the American Revolution.